Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: DCEE for Single Integrator

 where

 where $\operatorname{cov}\{\cdot\}$ is a covariance operator evaluating the covariance matrix of the ensemble, and $\diag \{\cdot\}$ denotes a block-diagonal matrix by putting the elements on its main diagonal.
-Using the predicted mean $\bar \theta_i(k+1|k) $ and the predicted covariance $\mathcal P(k+1|k)$ of the unknown environmental parameter, the dual control terms in \eqref{system dyanmics} can be obtained by using the mapping between the operational condition and the unknown environmental parameter, i.e., $r = l(\theta)$.
+Using the predicted mean $\bar \theta(k+1|k) $ and the predicted covariance $\mathcal P(k+1|k)$ of the unknown environmental parameter, the dual control terms in \eqref{eqn: dual controller} can be obtained.